demisto/content/Packs/AzureSQLManagement/Integrations/AzureSQLManagement/README.md

 ### azure-sql-db-audit-policy-list
 ***
-Auditing settings of a database.
+Gets the audit settings of the specified database.

 #### Base Command